 Once I got to my car, my head fell against my steering wheel, and I bawled.
 I’d never hated my body more.
 I was so mad at myself.
 For me, for my husband, for the baby, we didn’t have.

-Nothing to do with my weight.
+It had nothing to do with my weight.
 Nothing to do with my husband’s weight.
-Nothing weight related at all.
+Nothing weight-related at all.

-Not only did I feel betrayed by my doctor because she assumed my size was the culprit, I also felt betrayed by her because she assumed our struggles were tied to my body and not my husband’s.
+I feel betrayed by my doctor because she assumed my size was the culprit.
+I also felt betrayed by her because she assumed our struggles were tied to my body and not my husband’s.

 Her assumptions were not only wrong but extremely problematic in terms of size inclusivity and a history of women being blamed for all reproductive issues.

 As a result of our infertility diagnosis, I left the women’s health clinic and became a patient at my local infertility clinic.

 There’s a lot of grief that comes with infertility, and it was hard on both my husband and me.